Acerca de

 Our Story

 Nigeria has more polio than anywhere in the world.
 There are uncounted tens of thousands of children and adults who spend their lives crawling on the ground.
-Billions of dollars have been given for polio eradication by the Gates FoundationRotary International, and others.
-The good news is that the last 3 cases of polio in Nigeria were in August 2016.
-The bad news is that very little is being done to help the tens of thousands of survivors.
+Billions of dollars have been given for polio eradication by the Gates Foundation, Rotary International, and others.
+The good news is that the World Health Organization has now declared Nigeria polio-free.
+The bad news is that once you are crippled with polio you will be crippled for life.
+Practically nothing is being done to help the tens of thousands of survivors.
 Most are hidden away, so that few people realize how huge the need is.

 Wheelchairs for Nigeria is totally dependent on compassionate and generous people like you.
 Won't you help change the lives of these children and adults?
 For information on how to give a tax-deductible gift, visit the How to Help page.